chuckdries/sunhacks-19/readme.md

 the code we write together will eventually be uploaded to branches listed as `live/...`

 The slides will live in the `slides` folder.
-When relevant, a slide may list a reference to a prep branch, which will contain code from that slide applied to the project
+When relevant, a slide may list a reference to a prep branch, which will contain the project with that step completed